o3de/o3de.org/content/docs/userguide/cloud-canvas-ui-rm-text-editing.md

+description: ' Use the &cloud; Resource Manager UI or an external editor to edit the &cloud; text files in your &ALYlong; project. '
+slug: cloud-canvas-ui-rm-text-editing
+title: Editing Resource Manager Files
+---
 # Editing Resource Manager Files<a name="cloud-canvas-ui-rm-text-editing"></a>

 The navigation pane in the **Cloud Canvas Resource Manager** dialog contains a number of nodes that represent text files that are stored on disk\.
 The [resource\-template\.json ](cloud-canvas-ui-rm-json-file-nodes.md#cloud-canvas-ui-rm-resource-template-json) node is one example\.